Timber trade threatens Russia protest leader

-MOSCOW/KIROV, Russia (Reuters) - The timber industry in the vast forests of Russia’s Kirov region, far from prying eyes in Moscow, has long been easy prey for unscrupulous businessmen.
+MOSCOW/KIROV, Russia, Aug 10 (Reuters) - The timber industry in the vast forests of Russia’s Kirov region, far from prying eyes in Moscow, has long been easy prey for unscrupulous businessmen.

 Locals say it is so murky that the country’s most charismatic opposition leader Alexei Navalny will have a hard time fending off charges levied last week of stealing wood from a state company while advising the governor there in 2009.